 At the same time, it is necessary to have a hand with some showdown value, in case he calls you on a draw, even if it is ace high.

 Having some potential outs is also necessary for the times that he decides to call with one pair, and frequently, you will have an ace with at least three outs in your hand.

-This means you are solid in your stacks and you have a solid hand.
+This means you are stable in your stacks and you have a solid hand.

 Go all in on a call and see what happens.

 If you are solid, then so is your betting pattern and you can clear the table of anyone with less than you.
 T

 his is a way to conservatively call a bluff and reduce the competition on the board.

 Get more poker stuff: See The Poker Cheat Sheet That Drastically Improved My Winning Rate

 Success is always recorded with the strategy when the shorter stack is the button, and with his post-flop raise is putting himself all in.